robotcodedev/robotcode/docs/cli/config.md

 ## console

-Type: typing.Optional[typing.Literal['verbose', 'dotted', 'skipped', 'quiet', 'none']]
+Type: Optional[Literal['verbose', 'dotted', 'skipped', 'quiet', 'none']]

 How to report execution on the console.
 verbose:  report every suite and test (default)